AthanasiaPet/movie-reservation/README.md

 The database was designed using a **Model-First** approach, where entities and relationships were defined in the backend and mapped to a MySQL database using JPA/Hibernate.

+# Database Setup

+The application uses a MySQL database.
+The database schema is provided in the /db/schema_movie_reservation.sql file.
+Database credentials are intentionally excluded for security reasons.

 # Architecture
 The backend follows a layered architecture: Controller Layer (REST API), Service Layer (Business Logic), Repository Layer (Data Access)
 This structure ensures separation of concerns and maintainability.